We believe having your own Personal Trainer is essential to your success which is why our unique challenge makes it compulsory!

 Entrants pay PTs directly for their services.

-Unfortunately we are unable to give you one specific price that all PTs charge but on the upside, that does mean you can shop around to find a PT who’s budget and session times suits you.
+We can’t give you one specific price for PTs as they all charge differently but on the upside, that does mean you can shop around to find a PT who’s budget and session times suits you.

 To give you an idea of some prices:-

-a) large group training sessions with a PT typically range from $5 to $15,
+a) large group training sessions (over 12) with a PT typically range from $5 to $15,

 c) one to one’s, i.e. just you and them, anywhere from $30 to $125.

 Please feel comfortable talking to several PTs about their prices and packages and your budget before making a decision.

 Clients have told us they regularly save between $40 and $120 a week by getting involved with the challenge, using a PT and incorporating new healthy habits.

 And if you’re wondering if previous entrants got good value then Click here to see what a 100 of them said about that!